 Star of Bombay

-Bombay Sapphire’s flagship gin, Star of Bombay, like the others, was poured at the table with great fanfare and it ended up being one of our favourites of the evening.
+Bombay Sapphire’s flagship gin, Star of Bombay, like the others, arrived at the table with great fanfare.
+It ended up being one of our favourites of the evening.

 Porte des Indes